fmxsh/tot-ontology/README.md

 - Purpose, that one discerned thing is favored (choosen) over another.
 - Value of good and bad basis of choice and purpose.
 An usefull thing is good, a harmful thing is bad.

-A _thing of things_ is also constituted by the structure of purpose, identity, constitution, property, and emergence.
+A _structure of things_ is also constituted by the structure of purpose, identity, constitution, property, and emergence.
 Thus, a _thing of a thing_ is self-constituting (consisting of the things it defines), self-organizing (organizes itself by the way it defines), and self-reflecting (describes itself using the categories it created).
 (In addition to this, it is self-defining, in that it identifies its own role in the purpose part, and the purpose part is a result of its self-constituting ability to create such a thing called "purpose") i

 ... any constitution of a thing, is the perception of difference, steered by purpose, thus steered perception creates the things needed to fulfil the purpose of the thing.